Tomkess/udacity_ds/workspace/README.md

 # Disaster Response Pipeline Project

+### Summary
+The project is part of the Udacity nanodegree program.
+The goal of the project is to provide an application that will categorize the messages into 36 groups.
+The workflow is as follows - ETL extracting the data and putting it into SQlite database, ML pipeline fitting the machine learning model using GridSearch functionality and App visualizing the results.

+### Screenshots

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.